 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 09.01.2025

+Area of Law: Energy Accounting

 The Appellate Tribunal for Electricity upheld the TNERC's order, holding that the Tariff Orders issued by the Commission govern the methodology for determining excess energy drawn by the solar power generators and adjusting it against the energy injected into the grid, rather than the terms of the Power Purchase Agreement alone.
 The Tribunal found that the PPA itself incorporates the applicable regulatory framework, including Tariff Orders, as per Article 10 of the PPA.
 The slot-wise or time block-wise adjustment methodology prescribed in the Tariff Orders applies uniformly to all solar power generators, including the Appellants, to ensure accurate energy accounting and maintain grid stability.
 The Tribunal rejected the Appellants' arguments that the Tariff Orders do not apply as their tariff was determined under Section 63 of the Electricity Act, 2003, holding that the Commission's jurisdiction extends to regulating billing methodologies in the interest of consumers and public welfare, even for Section 63 PPAs.